-In 1963 he started his entrepreneurial career with the founding of his first two companies, a trading one - Arvedi Commercio – and a manufacturing one – ILTA - which used the most modern technology for the manufacture of carbon steel welded tubes, technology which in 1970 was extended to stainless steel tubes, at the time a specialised field of production.
+Born in Cremona into a family with a tradition of metals trading and processing, Giovanni Arvedi began his entrepreneurial career in 1963 with the founding of his first two companies, a trading one - Arvedi Commercio – and a manufacturing one – ILTA.
+The latter was equipped from the start with the most modern technology for the manufacture of carbon steel welded tubes, technology which in 1970 was extended to stainless steel tubes, at the time a specialised field of production.

-Growth continued in 1973 with the construction in Cremona of Acciaieria Tubificio Arvedi, a works equipped with the most advanced technology for the production of steel and hot rolled steel tubes.
+Growth continued in 1973 with the construction in Cremona of Acciaierie Tubificio Arvedi, a works equipped with the most advanced technology for the production of steel and hot rolled steel tubes.

-In 1983, upon invitation by the Minister of Industry, he collaborated in the drawing up of the National Plan for the Welded and Seamless Tube Industry.
+In 1983, upon invitation by the Minister of Industry, Giovanni Arvedi collaborated in the drawing up of the National Plan for the Welded and Seamless Tube Industry.